 The nearest gas station/convenience store is about 18 miles away, west on Hwy.
 26. The nearest grocery store is in Government Camp, about 23 miles away, west on Hwy.
 26.

-Amenities: Electricity and hookups are not available.
+Amenities: Electricity, hookups and dump stations are not available.

 OHVs: Off-road vehicle use is prohibited within the campground

 Day Use: There is a day use fee area at this location.
 Daily parking permits are available for $5 per day.
 Campers can display their camping receipt.
 Northwest Forest Passes and Interagency America the Beautiful Passes are honored for day use.